tsodapop/CS528-Project-1/index.md

     - The NPC Animate near the stalls to create a line for purchasing food.
 Sound was added.
     - The NPC Animate was placed throughout the grove to promote multiple people walking around.
 These NPCs will move whenever the player moves.
     - The NPC Animate was placed in front of the cooler with a pickup effect.
+    - Additional animations for NPC Animate were adapted from the original Simple Movement and utilizes the provided animations.
 - [Smash Melee Image](https://en.wikipedia.org/wiki/Super_Smash_Bros._Melee#/media/File:SpecialMelee.jpg)
   - Uses:
     - The Smash Melee Image was appended to the CRT as a plane in Blender to show that is the game that is being played.